Spatial organization of biomass controls intrinsic permeability of porous systems: Results

 \subsection{Permeability drop due to biomass growth}

-Remarkably, although the overall biomass growth is nearly identical for the WT and $\Delta$fliC settings, the associated permeability reduction due to biomass colonization differs markedly.
-Figure~\ref{Fig2}~displays the permeability dynamics (solid blue curve, averaged over three replicas; shaded area corresponds to standard deviation).
-For the $\Delta$fliC (non-motile) setting, figure~\ref{Fig2}~$a$ documents that, starting from the initial value of $k_0 = 50$~darcy, permeability initially decreases to about $10$~darcy, it then remains almost constant, to finally decrease, after 25 hours, to the $k = 3$~darcy (6\% of $k_0$, i.e. 94\% reduction) even though the overall biomass does not increases further after 25 hours.
-Otherwise, for the WT scenario, permeability reduces to $k = 10$~darcy (22~\% of $k_0$, i.e. 78\% reduction) and remain stable after the first 8 hours.
-These observations suggest that biomass growth alone cannot account for the observed permeability decline. \\
+Remarkably, although the overall biomass accumulation is nearly identical for the WT and $\Delta$fliC settings, the associated permeability reduction due to biomass colonization differs markedly.
+Figure~\ref{Fig2}~shows the permeability dynamics (solid blue curve and solid orange curve, averaged over three replicas; shaded area corresponds to standard deviation).
+For the $\Delta$fliC (non-motile) setting, figure~\ref{Fig2}~$a$ (solid blue curve) documents that, starting from the initial value of $k_0 = 50$~darcy, permeability initially decreases to about $10$~darcy, it then remains almost constant, to finally decrease, after 25 hours, to the $k = 3$~darcy (6\% of $k_0$, i.e. 94\% reduction) even though the overall biomass does not increases further after 25 hours.
+Otherwise, for the WT scenario, permeability reduces to $k = 10$~darcy (22~\% of $k_0$, i.e. 78\% reduction) to, then, remain stable.
+These observations suggest that biomass growth alone cannot account for the observed permeability decline.\\